 - Athletic facilities: collegiate, amateur and professional

-- Fitness centers and sports training facilities
+- Sports performance and training facilities

 Learn more about our Clinical Education program from our Clinical Education Manual.